Centrattic/conversation-continuation/README.md

 * what is architecture for the PEFT?
 Probably LoRA, I want attention still or something, though tbh even just very generalized bigram learning would be interesting (but getting it to be so general requires more than 1 attention layer)
 * Adding special tokens actually appears to be a problem, since not seen tokens -- connectes with other rare tokens, so we get much more OOD outputs.
 So we will keep [RIYA] and [FRIEND] format, just not use special tokens (add them as new).
 Only good to add new if I am finetuning very long...
 Also, adding [RIYA] as special token but not [FRIEND] means model really only outputs [FRIEND] response (this is before much training btw) since [RIYA] token is now very rare and not been seen before -- interesting behavior, maybe useful for making the single-person simulator, but then doesn't actually use the [RIYA] responses...
 * In sample new, figure out how to sample until reasonable end token and not just cut off with max token.
 Ig it already does this by choosing when to use [Riya] token, so setting large max token is the fix.
+* why [RIYA] and [FRIEND] tags work.
+Because even one composition of attention layers is really good at finding trigrams, so referencing back to these tags.
+Ideal if they are one token maybe but doesn't matter, training with special new token seems maybe bad, or maybe better at triggering in distribution -- yeah but much worse at being unique possibly right, like connecting special token to words in convo, but then again these tokens [R dont have strong attention to other tokens (are rare anyway, so connected to other special token)

 So... training done.
 OMG the finetuned is indeed MUCH better than the base model.
 Knows specifics and can simulate conversation.
 Has no memory though.
 I think I might do something based on the Geometry of Truth Paper -- could train a model on some of the data (need to see how much I have to label) to predict which statements we have said in the past are factual and can't change (ex. our age, or facts about our families).
 And then combining this truth database with a constitution and then THINKING HARD, could lead to more consistency.